DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Multi-Camera Record On/Off Toggle

-The next icon we will use on the Program Window is the Multi-Camera Record On/Off Toggle.
+The next icon on the Program Window is the Multi-Camera Record On/Off Toggle.
 This icon looks like your standard camera record red dot icon.

-You can use the same method for adding the icon as the Toggle Multi-Camera View if it is not on the Program Monitor.
+If it is not on the Program Monitor, you can use the same method for adding the icon as the Toggle Multi-Camera View.

-Hit keyboard shortcut (0) to activate this feature.
-Note, that this feature acts as a recorder for all of the cuts you will make during the edit.
-You will need to reactivate this anything you stop the edit.
+Hit the keyboard shortcut (0) to activate this feature.
+Note that this feature is a recorder for all the cuts you will make during the edit.
+You will need to reactivate this if you stop the edit.

 Editing

 Activate the Multi-Camera Record On/Off Toggle function before editing.
-You can then hit the spacebar to begin playing the sequence.
+Then, hit the spacebar to begin playing the sequence.
 The edit will start with the Camera outlined in yellow on the Program Monitor.

 Each camera will have a keyboard shortcut.
-Camera 1 will be keyboard shortcut (1) and will continue sequentially for each camera.
+Camera 1 will have a keyboard shortcut (1), which will continue sequentially for each camera.

-To make a cut, simply switch the camera by hitting the keyboard shortcut for the desired camera.
-You will not see the cut in real-time, so you will need to stop playback in order to see the cut.
+To cut, switch the camera by hitting the keyboard shortcut for the desired camera.
+You will not see the cut in real time, so you must stop playback to see it.

 You can also make edits by selecting the cameras in the program monitor.
-Select the cut on the timeline you want to change, and then select the Camera by using the matching keyboard shortcut.
+Select the cut on the timeline you want to change, then select the Camera using the matching keyboard shortcut.

 That’s it!
-Follow these steps for the entire sequence and your multi-camera edit will be complete.
-This sequence works like any other sequence in Premiere Pro, so there are no additional steps needed for rendering.
+Follow these steps for the entire sequence, and your multi-camera edit will be complete.
+This sequence works like any other sequence in Premiere Pro, so no additional steps are needed for rendering.

-You can also add any normal effects, text, etc. to your sequence just as you would any other video.
+You can add normal effects, text, etc., to your sequence, just as you would with any other video.